Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Theoretical Background

-The following result is widely used in determining the possible positions of the bodies in a planar central configuration. \begin{lemma}[Perpendicular Bisector Theorem, \cite{moeckel1990}] Let $q$ be a planar central configuration and let $q_i$ and $q_j$ be any two of its points.
+The following result is widely used to determine the possible positions of bodies in a planar central configuration.
+According to the concept raised by Conley and Moeckel in \cite{moeckel1990}, the mutual distance $r_{ij}$ between any two bodies, together with its perpendicular bisector, divides the plane into four quadrants.
+The union of the first and third quadrants is an hourglass-shaped region, which will be called a \enquote{cone}.
+Similarly, the second and fourth quadrants together form another cone.
+The phrase \enquote{open cone} refers to a cone minus the axes.
+One can see the colored region in Figure \ref{corollary1} (or Figure \ref{b<2}) for illustration. \begin{lemma}[Perpendicular Bisector Theorem, \cite{moeckel1990}] Let $q$ be a planar central configuration and let $q_i$ and $q_j$ be any two of its points.
 Then, if one of the two open cones determined by the line through $q_i$ and $q_j$ and its perpendicular bisector contains points of the configuration, so does the other one. \end{lemma}